winitzki/scall/tutorial/programming_dhall.md

 This is equivalent to traversing the entire data structure.

 As a result, the performance of programs will be often slow when working with large Church-encoded data structures.
-For example, concatenating or reversing lists of type `ListInt` takes time quadratic in the list length.
+For example,  reversing lists of type `ListInt` takes time quadratic in the list length.

 Let us run some timing tests to see this behavior  in Dhall.